 If you keep your nose clean and follow all the procedures, a CDP tax hearing could either release you from paying hefty fees or facing seizures.
 It could also allow you to negotiate more bearable collection terms.
 And like all matters tax, contact a knowledgeable and experienced tax professional to guide you through the entire process.

-If you have tax issues and don’t know where to turn, contact the experienced attorneys at Ayar Law for free, no-obligation tax advice 800.571.7175
+If you have tax issues and don’t know where to turn, contact the experienced tax debt attorneys at Ayar Law for free, no-obligation tax advice at 800.571.7175